Skip to main content

 Cross-listed courses are ONE course that is jointly developed by two or more departments/schools and may be offered by those units.
 A cross-listed course is one course regardless of the department or school through which the student registered for the course and the course will meet all the same requirements.
 This is a general rule that applies to all cross-listed courses taken for any purpose.

-Example: If a student earned credit in HIS/SOC 112 by completing a HIS offering of the course and they attempt to enroll in a SOC offering of the HIS/SOC 112 course, they will get a Repeat message (See Course Repeat rules) since they would be attempting to enroll in the same course they already have earned credit in.
+Example: If a student earned credit in FCS/SOC 112 by enrolling in and earning credit in a FCS offering of the course and they attempt to enroll in a SOC offering of the course, they will get a Repeat message (See Course Repeat rules) since they would be attempting to enroll in the same course they already have earned credit in.

 For new cross-listed course proposals, one department/school should begin the New Course Proposal and indicate the other department(s)/school(s) who will be cross-listed with the course.
 The proposal will then be routed for approval to all department chairs or school directors, college curriculum committee chairs, and college deans where approval is required.
 In every case, including if a cross-listed course is being revised, all involved departments/schools must be represented on the proposal form for the proposed cross listing of a course.